Medicare in Texas

 - Special Election Period (SEP): Once your Initial Enrollment Period ends, you’ll have the opportunity to sign up for Medicare during a Special Enrollment Period (SEP).
 You can sign up for Medicare Part A or B during a SEP if you change where you live, you lose your current coverage, you have a chance to get other coverage, your plan changes its contract with Medicare or other special circumstances.

-- Fall Open Enrollment Period (AEP): The AEP enrollment period is between October 15 to December 7, annually.
+- Fall Annual Enrollment Period (AEP): The AEP enrollment period is between October 15 to December 7, annually.
 During this time, you can join a Medicare Advantage plan, switch plans, or go back to Original Medicare (Parts A & B).

 - Medicare Advantage Open Enrollment Period: Between January 1 to March 31, annually, you can disenroll from a Medicare Advantage plan and go back to Original Medicare.
 You can also switch from one Medicare Advantage plan to another.
 Or, if you drop a Medicare Advantage plan, you can join a Medicare prescription drug plan (Part D) to go alongside your Original Medicare plan (Parts A & B).